derivia/study-notes/notes/WEB.md

 #### ESLint

-Learn how you can use ESLint to lint your code.

 * [ ] [Eslint - Getting Started](https://eslint.org/docs/user-guide/getting-started)
 * [ ] [Streamline Code Reviews with ESLint + Prettier](https://medium.com/javascript-scene/streamline-code-reviews-with-eslint-prettier-6fb817a6b51d)
 * [ ] [Prettier vs ESLint: What’s The Difference?](https://www.futurehosting.com/blog/prettier-vs-eslint-whats-the-difference/)

 ### Task Runners

-Learn about task runners and how you can automate code execution.

 * [ ] [The Advantages of Using Task Runners](https://www.dbswebsite.com/blog/the-advantages-of-using-task-runners/)
 * [ ] [Being Productive With Task Runners](https://www.smashingmagazine.com/2016/06/harness-machines-productive-task-runners/)

 #### NPM Scripts

-Learn about NPM scripts and how you can run your own.

 * [ ] [CSS Tricks - Why npm Scripts?](https://css-tricks.com/why-npm-scripts/)
 * [ ] [Helpers and tips for npm run scripts](https://michael-kuehnel.de/tooling/2018/03/22/helpers-and-tips-for-npm-run-scripts.html)

 ### Transpilers

-Learn what transpilers are and why we need them.

 * [ ] [Scotch - Javascript Transpilers](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them)
 * [ ] [What JavaScript Programmers Need to Know about Transpilers](https://thenewstack.io/javascript-transpilers-need-know/)
 * [ ] [Wikipedia - Source-to-source compiler](https://en.wikipedia.org/wiki/Source-to-source_compiler)

 #### Babel

-Learn about Babel and how you can use it to transpile your code.

 * [ ] [Complete Babel 7 Guide for Beginners](https://medium.com/@onlykiosk/complete-babel-7-guide-for-beginners-in-2019-7dd78214c464)
 * [ ] [Babel - What is Babel?](https://babeljs.io/docs/en/)